 - Be prepared to step on the ice at the designated time.
 If you are unable to make a game, advise your skip ahead of time and arrange for a spare.
-There is a spares list in the Members info area of the web site.
-You can obtain the password either on the bulletin board at the Carleton Place Curling Club or by sending a message to the CPCC mailbox.
+There is a Spares list in the members area of the Carleton Place Curling Club (CPCC) web site.
+You can obtain the password to access this area either on the bulletin board at the CPCC or by sending a message to the CPCC mailbox.

 - Greet each member of the opposing team with a handshake, a self-introduction and a wish for good curling.

 - Be ready to play when your turn comes.
-As soon as your opponent has delivered (released) his or her rock, step into the hack and get your own rock ready (tilt it up, brush frost and loose dirt off the bottom and brush any resulting debris off the ice).
-Be ready and waiting for your skip’s instructions by the time your opponent’s rock comes to rest.
+As soon as your opponent has delivered (released) his or her rock, step into the hack and get your own rock ready (tilt it up, brush frost and loose dirt off the bottom, and brush any resulting debris off the ice).
+You should be ready and waiting for your skip’s instructions by the time your opponent’s rock comes to rest.
 Every end should take a maximum of 15 minutes – do your part to make sure your team stays on time.

 - Do not disturb a curler in the hack.
-If you are waiting to play, stand quietly well behind the curler on the carpeted area and out of reach of the broom.
-If you are an opposing sweeper, stand at the side of the sheet beyond the hog line.
+If you are waiting to play, stand quietly well behind the curler on the end boards and out of reach of the broom.
+If you are an opposing sweeper, stand still at the side of the sheet between the hog lines.